Morecambe Bay Pavements

-The SAC is designated for its biological rather geological interest, but the areas protected, on the margins of Morecambe Bay, have in common that they feature faulted outcrops of Lower Carboniferous Limestone.
+The SAC is designated for its biological rather than geological interest, but the areas protected, on the margins of Morecambe Bay, have in common that they feature faulted outcrops of Lower Carboniferous Limestone.
 The limestone tends to form hills as it is more resistant to erosion than other rocks in the area.

-There are separate WP articles describing the sites (which are in the counties of Cumbria and Lancashire):
+The individual sites, which are in the counties of Cumbria and Lancashire, include: